HydroModPy/HydroModPy/docs/source/architecture/packages/data.rst

 so its footprint is not its catchment.
 Measured on a 10x10 mask whose valid region is the central 4x4, that is ``(0, 0, 100, 100)`` against ``(30, 30, 70, 70)``.

+``mask_extent_in(path, crs)`` is the tighter answer when the shape is in hand, and hydrography's request box takes it: the bounds of a reprojected polygon are the image of its own vertices, while the bounds of a reprojected box are the image of a rectangle that contains it.
+Measured on a Nancon-sized basin from EPSG:2154 to EPSG:4326, the box route is 680 m to 1 030 m wider on each side -- and the catalog serves a cached download only when its entry is a superset of the request, so that width is a download that did not have to happen.

+``HydrographyManager`` and ``OceanicManager`` lost the object too, and they needed more than a box for it.
+Hydrography read it for three
+things: the project CRS, the polygon it clips to and ``watershed_dem``.
+Its mask is declared on the **section** and not on a source, because it concatenates every source before clipping once; the frame the clip happens in is the mask's own, so the project CRS stopped being an input at all; and the reference grid is a ``base_raster`` constructor argument, because it is not an extent and not a user's choice.
+``OceanicManager`` selects a SHOM gauge by ``station_ids`` or, failing that, by the point at the centre of its extent -- the named station wins, because the loader fills a mask into every source that declares the field whether or not it asked for one.

+``MANAGERS_STILL_TAKING_GEOGRAPHIC`` is now empty, and ``DataStore.load_variable`` lost the ``**extra_kwargs`` that used to carry the object to the one manager that took it.
+No manager on the generic path receives a project-scoped object, and there is no longer a door through which one could.

 ``project_extent`` is still a bare tuple and is **not in one CRS**: the site-selection pipeline builds it in Lambert-93 for the DEM and in WGS84